Magnesium and Sleep Quality

 - NMDA Receptor Blockade – As a voltage-dependent blocker of NMDA receptors, magnesium prevents excessive calcium influx into neurons triggered by glutamate.
 This is one of the most important mechanisms by which magnesium calms the nervous system and reduces the hyperarousal state that prevents sleep.

-- Parasympathetic Activation – Magnesium promotes the activity of the parasympathetic nervous system (the "rest and digest" division), shifting the autonomic balance away from the sympathetic (fight or flight) state.
-Heart rate variability (HRV) studies show that magnesium supplementation increases parasympathetic tone.
+- Parasympathetic Activation – Magnesium promotes the activity of the parasympathetic nervous system (the “rest and digest” division), shifting the autonomic balance away from the sympathetic (fight or flight) state.
+Heart rate variability (HRV) studies show that magnesium supplementation increases parasympathetic tone — a biomarker consistently linked with faster sleep onset and better sleep continuity.

 - Reduction of Neuronal Firing Rate – By stabilizing neuronal membranes and regulating ion channel activity, magnesium reduces the overall rate of neuronal firing in the brain, creating the quieter neural environment necessary for sleep onset.